 The NDC, lasting 10 months, failed to solve the most pressing state structural issues, namely those of southern separatism and the Huthi demands for powerful positions in government.
-Its 'outcomes' were demands for powerful positions in government.
-Its 'outcomes' were
+Its 'outcomes' were While open discontent and demonstrations had been building up over the years, the events of 2011 in Tunisia and Egypt gave Yemenis the perception that regime change was possible.

-'Peaceful' Transition from Autocracy: Could It Have Succeeded?
+The NDC and the transition period are examined in detail in Helen Lackner's Yemen's 'Peaceful' Transition from Autocracy: Could It Have Succeeded?
 (Lackner 2016).